 the 15th of each month for time worked the previous month.
 Direct deposit

 into a personal bank account is an option.

-Student worker training sessions are held each semester by the financial aid office
+Student worker training sessions are offered each semester by the campus jobs office

 and the Center for Career and Vocation.
 Student workers are expected to attend and

 are paid for the one hour session.
 Topics presented have included teamwork, customer

 service, skill building, diversity, credit reports, identity theft, budgeting/money

 flow and educational/career choices.